lars-sh/parent/README.md

 `parent-pom.create-changelog-md` handles if the projects `CHANGELOG.md` file should be generated.
 Set to `false` if the file should not be created if not existing.
 Default value is `true`, except if the `CHANGELOG.md` file already exists.

+`parent-pom.create-dependabot-yml` handles if the projects `.github/dependabot.yml` file should be generated.
+Set to `false` if the file should not be created or overwritten.
+Default value is `true`.

 `parent-pom.create-gitignore` handles if the projects `.gitignore` file should be generated.
 Set to "false" if the file should not be created or overwritten.
 Default value is `true`.

 `parent-pom.create-lombok-config` handles if the projects `lombok.config` files should be generated.
 Set to `false` if the files should not be created or overwritten.
 Default value is `true`, except for packaging types `pom` and `archetype`.